-Office of Academic Services Long Beach City College 2022-2023 he Faculty Handbook is intended to serve as a guide for all faculty.
+Office of Academic Affairs Long Beach City College 2024-2025

+The Faculty Handbook is intended to serve as a guide for all faculty.
 It includes information on our students; retention and completion strategies; helpful resources; curriculum, policies, regulations and procedures important in the operation of the Long Beach Community College District.
 Although great care has been taken to ensure the accuracy of the information contained herein, changes may occur between versions.
 Therefore, wherever possible, the office responsible for the information or task has also been indicated in order that any additional or more recent information may be obtained if needed.
-Chapters 4 and 5 are especially helpful for new faculty to explain how to get started from basic "housekeeping" to more detailed information about governance and compliance, and other faculty concerns.
+Click on the below sections to quickly navigate through the document; Chapters 4 and 5 are especially helpful for new faculty to explain how to get started from basic "housekeeping" to more detailed information about governance and compliance, and other faculty concerns.